Ronald Llamas

-Rolando "Ronald" M. Llamas is a Filipino political analyst, activist, and former political affairs adviser to President Benigno Aquino III.
+Rolando "Ronald" M. Llamas is a Filipino political commentator, strategist, activist, and former political affairs adviser to President Benigno Aquino III.
 He also served as the president of the Akbayan Citizens' Action Party, where he played an influential role in policy and political advisement.

 Education

 Llamas studied at the University of Santo Tomas (UST), where he took a Bachelor of Arts degree in journalism from 1978 to 1982.
 During his university years, he was actively involved in student publications, serving as a writer for Hudyat and The Flame, and as features editor of The Varsitarian.

+He is also a graduate of Notre Dame of Greater Manila, HS Class of 1978.

 Student activism

-While he was on his college years, he became a writer.
+During his college years, he became a writer.
 Llamas started working for the Faculty of Arts and Letters (AB) Student Council during 1981 as their leader.